In Amsterdam, Even The Tourists Say There Are Too Many Tourists

 And the city is trying to lure tourists away from the center by repackaging sites just outside Amsterdam, such as a strip of sandy coastline known to locals as Zandvoort and to tourists as "Amsterdam Beach."

-There's also this video targeted to men between the ages of 18-34, reminding them that there are fines for bad behavior, including 140 euros ($164 dollars) for urinating in public and 95 euros ($111) for disturbing the peace.
+There's also this video targeted to men between the ages of 18 and 34, reminding them that there are fines for bad behavior, including 140 euros ($164) for urinating in public and 95 euros ($111) for disturbing the peace.
 The messages appear on booking websites and at airports.

 These measures are intended to root out tourists who "cause problems," says Udo Kock, a cheery former International Monetary Fund economist who is Amsterdam's deputy mayor.